THE WARLICK FILE

-During Warlick's first four seasons, six Lady Vols have been taken in the WNBA Draft.
+During Warlick's first five seasons, eight Lady Vols have been taken in the WNBA Draft.
 Jordan Reynolds (2nd Rd.) and Schaquilla Nunn (2nd Rd.) were selected in 2017; Bashaara Graves (2nd Rd.) went in 2016; Isabelle Harrison (1st Rd.), Cierra Burdick (2nd Rd.) and Ariel Massengale (3rd Rd.) were chosen in 2015; Meighan Simmons (3rd Rd.) was taken in 2014 and Kamiko Williams (2nd Rd.) was selected in 2013.
 Simmons was twice named SEC Player of the Year (2013, 2014) during her UT career.

-On the international scene, Warlick became a gold medal coach, and two of her players joined her in earning that hardware.
-Warlick served as an assistant coach, while Mercedes Russell and Diamond DeShields played on the undefeated (6-0) 2015 USA World University Games Team in South Korea.
+On the international scene, Warlick is a gold medal coach, and two of her players joined her in earning that hardware.
+Warlick served as an assistant, while Mercedes Russell and Diamond DeShields played on the undefeated (6-0) 2015 USA World University Games Team in South Korea.

 Warlick has been recognized personally for her performance.
 In 2013, members of the Women's Basketball Coaches Association named her the Spalding Maggie Dixon Division I Rookie Coach of the Year.
 She was selected by the AP and league coaches as the 2013 SEC Women's Basketball Coach of the Year, and members of the Tennessee Sports Writers Association also chose her as TSWA Women's Basketball Coach of the Year that season.

 Warlick and her staff also continue to build for the future on the recruiting trail.
-They have welcomed seven McDonald's All-Americans in four seasons and feature two of the top three players in the 2013 signing class in Russell and DeShields as well as a top-10 player in Jaime Nared (No. 6, 2014).
+They have welcomed 11 McDonald's All-Americans in five seasons and feature two of the top three players in the 2013 signing class in Russell and DeShields as well as a top-10 player in Jaime Nared (No. 6, 2014).
 All four members of the No. 1-ranked 2017 signing class were McDonald's All-Americans, including the No. 2 player in Evina Westbrook and the No. 7 rated standout in Anastasia Hayes.

 After Warlick helped shape the direction of Lady Vol basketball as an assistant on Summitt's staff for more than a quarter of a century, the pupil took on greater responsibility and oversaw daily supervision of the basketball office during the 2011-12 season.
 She also handled a large measure of the media obligations after Summitt's Aug.
 23, 2011, announcement regarding the diagnosis of early onset dementia, "Alzheimer's type."